zyzbroker/React-typescript-jest-parcel-start-kit/README.md

     * visual code editor based. it just works out of box.
     * HMR is out of the box. just run yarn start

-We are welcomed to send your feedback to us so that we can improve this start kit and hope that you could help those beginner to start to work on application-specific.
+We are welcomed to send your feedback to us so that we can improve this start kit and hope that it might help the beginners to start to work on application-specific.

 **Note**